 Q: How to create a committed team in one of the most competitive of tech cities?

-A: Recruit talented women returning to work and support their career goals!
+A: Recruit talented women returning to work, adapt to their needs and support their career goals!

-The challenge of recruitment and retention in the Analytics field is as great here as anywhere in the world.
+The challenge of recruitment and retention in the Analytics field is as great in Pune as anywhere in the world.
 Domain knowledge takes time to acquire and demanding clients value experience.

 By supporting skilled women to return to work, our Pune office has found a way to attract experienced staff.
-And to grow and satisfy both clients and staff.
+And to grow and satisfy both clients and returnees.

 Dipti Bharatia (Pune partner) answers some questions on what makes the Pune office different, and the lessons learnt.